mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/09-app-dependencies.markdown

   shows how to use shell aliases and postactivate virtualenvwrapper hooks to make life easier when using these tools.

+* [Autoenv](https://github.com/kennethreitz/autoenv) is a tool for activating environment variables stored in a .env file in your projects' home directories.
+Environment variables aren't managed by virtualenv and although virtualenvwrapper has some hooks for handling them, it's often easiest to use a shell script or .env file to set them in a development environment.

 ## Application dependencies learning checklist
 <i class="fa fa-check-square-o"></i>